E-commerce: China

 Among emerging economies, China's e-commerce presence continued to expand every year.
 With 668 million Internet users as of 2014, China's online shopping sales reached $253 billion in the first half of 2015, accounting for 10% of total Chinese consumer retail sales in that period.
 The Chinese retailers have been able to help consumers feel more comfortable shopping online. e-commerce transactions between China and other countries increased 32% to 2.3 trillion yuan ($375.8 billion) in 2012 and accounted for 9.6% of China's total international trade.
 In 2013, Alibaba had an e-commerce market share of 80% in China.
 In 2014, Alibaba still dominated the B2B marketplace in China with a market share of 44.82%, followed by several other companies including Made-in-China.com at 3.21%, and GlobalSources.com at 2.98%, with the total transaction value of China's B2B market exceeding 4.5 billion yuan.
+In 2012, Alibaba Group delisted Alibaba.com from the Hong Kong stock exchange after acquiring full control.
+In 2014, it was privately held again following a $2.5 billion buyback.
+The company's NYSE debut under the stock ticker BABA made headlines for being, at that time, the biggest IPO in U.S. history.
+Alibaba's International Digital Commerce Group (AIDC), which includes Alibaba.com's B2B operations, reported 22% year-over-year revenue growth in the quarter ending March 31, 2025 (Q4 FY2025).

 China was also the largest e-commerce market in the world by value of sales, with an estimated in 2016.
 It accounted for 42.4% of worldwide retail e-commerce in that year, the most of any country.
 Research shows that Chinese consumer motivations are different enough from Western audiences to require unique e-commerce app designs instead of simply porting Western apps into the Chinese market.

 The expansion of e-commerce in China has resulted in the development of Taobao villages, clusters of e-commerce businesses operating in rural areas.
 Because Taobao villages have increased the incomes or rural people and entrepreneurship in rural China, Taobao villages have become a component of rural revitalization strategies.

 In 2015, the State Council promoted the Internet Plus initiative, a five-year plan to integrate traditional manufacturing and service industries with big data, cloud computing, and Internet of things technology.
 The State Council provided support for Internet Plus through policy support in area including cross-border e-commerce and rural e-commerce.

 In 2019, the city of Hangzhou established a pilot program artificial intelligence-based Internet Court to adjudicate disputes related to e-commerce and internet-related intellectual property claims.